eigerco/polka-storage/docs/src/pallets/storage-provider.md

 ### `prove_commit_sector`

-After pre-committing some new sectors the storage provider needs to supply a Proof-of-Replication (PoRep)] for these sectors.
-More info about the PoRep can be found in the [sector sealing section](#sector-sealing).[^note]
+After pre-committing some new sectors the storage provider needs to supply a [Proof-of-Replication](../glossary.md#commitment-of-replication) for these sectors [^note].

 | Name            | Description                                     |
 | --------------- | ----------------------------------------------- |